bmurrtech/IT_research/google_IT_cybersecurity.md

   - Block execution of potentially obfuscated scripts
   - Block executable files from running unless they meet a prevalence, age, or trusted list criterion

-- Enable the file extension viewing (this is disabled by default).
-To enable file extensions in Windows 10, please follow these steps:
+- IT admins should implement blocking or auditing protocols for endpoints when it comes to HTML smuggling activities, such as:
   - Search for __Folder Options__ in the Windows 10 Start Menu and when 'File Explorer Options' appears, click on it.
   - When the File Explorer Options screen appears, click on the __View__ tab and scroll through the Advanced settings until you see an option labeled __"Hide extensions for known file types"__.
   - Uncheck the option: __Hide extensions for known file types__.
   - Click __Apply__ and __OK__ to close the window.
-  - Now, you should be able to see malious file extensions:
+  - Now, you should be able to see (malicious) file extensions.

 ![file_ext](https://i.imgur.com/ibYwonK.png)

-- In addition to the above, users may prevent automatic JavaScript code execution by associating .js and .jse files with a text editor like Notepad.
+- JavaScript attachments with .js extension should never be opened or downloaded.
+If it's accidentally downloaded, it should be immediately deleted.

 - Furthermore, if an attachment or email link downloads an attachment ending with a _.js extension (JavaScript), it should never be opened_ and automatically be deleted.

+  - In addition, endusers could prevent automatic JavaScript code execution by configuring `.js` and `.jse` files top open with a text editor like Notepad.

-- Ultimately, the best defense is to train users not to open files downloaded via links in emails and attachments.
+- Ultimately, the best way to secure an organization from malicious attacks is to educate the users on the dangers associated with opening files coming from emails or attachments.
+Awareness and caution should be exercised when dealing with these types of files.